Hasbro Group - Tax Strategy Document

 Relationship with Tax Authorities

-This policy is published by Hasbro UK Limited, Hasbro Europe (a UK establishment of Hasbro International, Inc.), and HBE Film & TV Holdings UK Limited (formerly Entertainment One UK Holdings Limited) and its UK subsidiaries in respect of the 2024 financial year in compliance with their duties under paragraphs 19 and 22 (as applicable) of Schedule 19 of Finance Act 2016.
+This policy is published by Hasbro UK Limited, Hasbro Europe (a UK establishment of Hasbro International, Inc.), and HBE Film & TV Holdings UK Limited (formerly Entertainment One UK Holdings Limited), Astley Baker Davies Limited, Hasbro Overseas Holding Limited, Hasbro Consumer Products Licensing Limited, Hasbro Development UK Limited, Hasbro Productions UK Limited and Hasbro Animated Products UK Ltd in respect of the 2025 financial year in compliance with their duties under paragraphs 19 and 22 (as applicable) of Schedule 19 of Finance Act 2016.